ryanmusante/ry-install/README.md

 - `amd_iommu=off` — breaks the XDNA NPU, which is why the driver is blacklisted; for NPU, VFIO, or SR-IOV work, switch to `amd_iommu=on iommu=pt`, set `BLACKLIST_AMDXDNA false`, and re-run.
 - `clearcpuid=umip` — disables UMIP trapping and taints the kernel; the string form is version-stable, since CPUID bit numbers shift between kernels — drop it if there is no `umip_printk` stutter.
 - `ipv6.disable=1` — pairs with the IPv4-only ruleset; for dual-stack, drop the token, add IPv6 rules, and re-run.
 - `pcie_aspm.policy=performance` — biases every link away from ASPM, addressing Bluetooth reconnect and NVMe latency; plain `pcie_aspm=off` only inherits the BIOS state.
-Confirm actual link state with `lspci -vv` (`LnkCtl: ASPM Disabled`) rather than assuming it from the token.
 - `mt7925e.disable_aspm=1` — pairs with `pcie_aspm.policy=performance` at the endpoint driver; coredumps are still reported on the Wi-Fi adapter without it.
 Drop either token to restore the default.

 ## BIOS